How To Move Past Competency Models

 What’s even more crazy, is relying your employees’ compensation and selecting your company’s high performers or high potentials on scientifically proven incorrect ratings.

 Should all competency models be thrown in the trash straight away?

 It depends.
 Are the roles in your company quite predictable and are employees easily replaced?
 Then you can still use competency models.
 However, nowadays the majority of companies are very volatile and in these companies different skills and competencies are required from the employees.
 Here, competency models are not reliable as a basis for promotions, compensation…Even in the most volatile companies, competency models can come in handy for inspirational coaching, hiring or job matching.
 However, they should only be used as a guidance, not more than that.
 For example, during a coaching session competency models can bring structure into the conversation and turn managers into more effective coaches.
 The different competencies can be talked about and objectives can be set on the basis of these models.

 What should HR focus on?

-We believe that the time HR is currently spending on competency models can better be spent on training managers, selecting a good tool, personality testing, OKRs, creating scalable models… We strongly believe that these activities will bring more added value than competency models currently do.
+We believe that the time HR is currently spending in competency models can better be spent on training managers, selecting a good tool, personality testing, OKRs, creating scalable models...
+We strongly believe that these activities will bring more added value that competency models currently do.